 All roofing contractors need to be licensed by the state, and this license cannot be obtained until enough on-the-job training has been completed.

-Any roof contractor you hire should have a valid license and insurance policy.
+Any roofing contractor you hire should have a valid license and insurance policy.
 All contractors should also have insurance, like worker’s compensation and liability insurance.

 Be sure to personally examine jobs that have recently been done by a contractor.